mit-rss/wall_follower/README.md

 Likewise driving commands sent to ```.../nav_1``` override driving commands sent to ```.../nav_2```, ```.../nav_3```, etc.
 You can use this structure to layer levels of control.

-For example a robot whose job it is to explore randomly and collect minerals as it finds them could use 2 muxes.
+For example, a robot whose job it is to explore randomly and collect minerals as it finds them could use 2 muxes.
 The controller that explores randomly could publish to a lower priotiy topic like ```.../nav_1```.
 Whenever the vision system detects minerals, it could begin to publish commands to a higher priority topic like ```.../nav_0```. ```.../nav_0``` would override ```.../nav_1``` until the minerals have been depleted and commands stopped being published to```.../nav_0```.